Osaka: Shinsaibashi & Dotombori

-Since I end up staying at Shinsaibashi during my stay in Osaka, I have a very close access to the Dotombori shoutengai (shopping street) which has variety of shops and restaurants.
+Since I ended up staying at Shinsaibashi during my stay in Osaka, I had a very close access to the Dotonbori shoutengai (shopping street) which has a variety of shops and restaurants.
 My first impression of Osaka is that it’s a very busy city similar to Tokyo but the people seem far more laidback.
-The Shinsaibashi and Dotombori areas themselves are pure assault on your visual sense.
+The Shinsaibashi and Dotonbori areas themselves are pure assault on your visual sense.
 You can see large neon signs and various ornaments adorning the shops that line up alongside the street.
-What makes the Dotombori special is that it has a little canal complete with colorful Ferris Wheel which circles around a tall building nearby.
+What makes the Dotonbori special is that the place has a little canal complete with colorful Ferris Wheel which circles around a tall building nearby.
 Obviously it looks pretty at night.

-One thing that I can’t stand about Osaka, however, is the heat.
+One thing that I couldn’t stand about Osaka, however, is the heat.
 Of course with this month still being summer, it’s expected that the weather will be hot.
 However, the heat in this city is inhuman in comparison to the heat in Tokyo.
 Actually, I find that the further West you go in Japan, the hotter the weather ended up being.
 I was soaked by sweat during a visit to Miyajima Island, which was 5 minutes away from Hiroshima.
 The bad thing about the heat is it makes you feel unmotivated to do any sightseeing.
 It’s hard to be excited about it when the weather is humid and makes you sweat every step of the way.
-So if you want to go to Osaka, make sure it’s not during summer.
+So if you want to go to Osaka, I’d recommend not to do it during summer.

 How to go to Shinsaibashi: from Shin-Osaka station, take the Midosuji subway line stopping at Shinsaibashi station.
 Use exit number 6 to go straight to the Shinsaibashi’s shopping street.